A generalization of the Lorentz ether to gravity with general-relativistic limit: Cosmological Predictions

 \subsection{The Homogeneous Universe}

 The background-dependent terms of GLET lead to interesting observable effects.
 Let's consider at first the homogeneous universe solutions of the theory.
 Because of the Newtonian background frame, only a flat universe may be homogeneous.
+An appropriate harmonic ansatz for the flat homogeneous universe is

-The usual FRW-ansatz for the flat universe
+For proper time $d\tau = a^3 d\t$ this gives the usual FRW-ansatz for the flat universe with some scaling factor $\beta>0$: